No comment! Wired868 addresses wall of silence on the TTFA’s new coach hunt

 St Clair informed Wired868 that he had not attended technical committee meetings for months due to health issues.

-The Trinidad Guardian incorrectly claimed that St Clair quit due to internal rumblings.
-As irresponsible as that report was, it might not have occurred if someone from the FA had simply issued a statement on the change—as any normal, transparent company would have done.
+The Trinidad Guardian claimed that St Clair quit due to internal rumblings.
+Whether right or wrong, his departure might have never been an issue in the first place if someone from the FA had simply issued a statement on the change—as any normal, transparent company would have done.

 The constitution says only the board of directors can appoint members on the various standing committees.
 So did the board appoint Vidale and Baptiste?
 Or did John-Williams or Skeene take it upon themselves to do so?